Sorell

 Sorell faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 15.6%, significantly lower than the SA4 region average of 32.8%.
-Bachelor degrees are most common at 10.4%, followed by postgraduate qualifications (3.5%) and graduate diplomas (1.7%).
-Trade and technical skills are prominent, with 40.2% of residents aged 15+ holding vocational credentials – advanced diplomas (9.6%) and certificates (30.6%).
+Bachelor degrees are the most common at 10.4%, followed by postgraduate qualifications (3.5%) and graduate diplomas (1.7%).
+Vocational credentials are held by 40.2% of residents aged 15 and above, with advanced diplomas at 9.6% and certificates at 30.6%.
 Educational participation is high, with 25.2% of residents currently enrolled in formal education, including 10.4% in primary, 6.7% in secondary, and 2.2% in tertiary education.

 Educational participation is notably high, with 25.2% of residents currently enrolled in formal education.
 This includes 10.4% in primary education, 6.7% in secondary education, and 2.2% pursuing tertiary education.